Cinnamon Apple Bread Recipe

 - Bake – Pour the batter into the prepared loaf pan.
 Bake for 35 to 40 minutes until a skewer inserted in the center comes out clean.
 Cool for at least 20 minutes before you slice it into this cake.

-This bread will keep at room temperature for 2 days.
-You can keep it in the fridge for up to a week.
-Or freeze it for up to a month.
+This bread will keep at room temperature for 3 days in an airtight container.
+You can leave it in the fridge for up to a week.
+Wrap it tightly in plastic wrap and aluminum foil or in a freezer bag.
+It can be frozen for up to 3 months.

-Usually, I don't add a glaze to my bread but you certainly can add a sugar glaze or even cream cheese glaze.
+Usually, I don’t add a glaze to my bread, but you certainly can add a sugar glaze or even a cream cheese glaze.

 Cinnamon Apple Bread Recipe